Skip to content

 %matplotlib inline

+When using quantum approaches, we have to define a map from the instance variables to atoms on a quantum device.
+We call this step an embedding.
 This tutorial aims to show small code snippet on how to use the different embedding methods (blade, custom, greedy) as well as how to parametrize the algorithms through the SolverConfig according to a given QUBO matrix.

 # import QUBO matrix manually